adithyarao3103/BFSS-CPPCODE/README.md

 ## Results

-Due to unforeseen circumstances, the simulation data for Bosonic and Fermionic energies are no longer available.
-In this section, we present an analysis of the Gauge Invariant 4-point correlator, focusing solely on the Bosonic sector.
+After the initial verification of the code by comparing the behavior of Energy in the model, we proceeded to evaluate the behavior of the 4-point gauge invariant correlator in the purely Bosonic sector of the theory.
+In this section, we present an analysis of the same.

 (The complete data and the jupyter notebooks of the analysis are in the folder [DATA_ANALYSIS](/DATA_ANALYSIS/))